harshraj172/Attendance-System/README.md

 # Run
 1. In main.py edit the PATH variable with the test set directory
+2. Install required python packages from requirements.txt
-2. Execute each python script in separate IDLE shells
+3. Execute each python script in separate IDLE shells